bombasticSlacks/Aspirant/Game/Chronicler.md

 After the [Evening Activity](Telling-The-Story#Evening%20Activities) [Socialize](Telling-The-Story#Socialize), you can attempt Medicine, Science, Crafting, Performance skill tests with the same skill level as the person with the highest skill rank in your party who also socialized.

 #### Intellectual Leap
-#TODOMeditation
-When you use knowledge to gain information, you can infer another useful fact about the thing.
+When you use knowledge to gain information, you can spend 1 [Power](Stats#Power) to infer another useful fact about the thing.
 Ask another question and the GM should answer honestly.

 #### Internal Monologue
 You receive hints and tips from the GM in the form of an internal monologue.